 Then, the respondent explained that they were loaded into the boat, 9 at a time, which was already prepared at the water’s edge.
 It was plastic, maneuvered by paddles, about 2 metres x 1.5 metres in size.
 There were two officers in the boat wearing balaclavas, from the same officers mentioned before, who drove the boat.
 So in total there were 11 people in the boat.
 The respondent explained that he felt the boat could “flip at any time” as it did not feel stable.

 “They kept telling us to shut up, but in the boat the two officers driving the boat when he told us to jump into the water spoke in a proper Syrian accent [in Arabic].”

 The respondent was in one of the last groups that crossed the river.

 The water was running fast in the river, and the driver did not know where to drop the group, as per what the respondents said, so his group was asked to jump after about 4 metres of paddling, still far from the Turkish side.
 “He asked us to jump”, he explained, “when I jumped I lost my balance.
 I start thinking it is my last day I was so afraid to die and alone far from my family just cause I was looking for a fair life”.
 The water level was deep, too deep to walk properly but the water level was just below their chests.
 “I barely could make it to start jumping in the water to arrive to the other side”.
 He said that everyone made it across as the men in the group carried the children on their shoulders and the men held the women to help them cross the river.

-After they crossed onto the Turkish side, it took them 6 hours (walking 25km – 30km) to get to Edirne city.
+After they crossed onto the Turkish side, the respondent explained that it took them over 6 hours (walking 25 kilometres 30 kilometres) to get to Edirne city.
 His friend knew the road to Edirne as he had done that walk before.